uea-teaching/pecha-kucha/slides/slides.md

 ## {data-background-image=assets/columbia_slide.png}

 ::: notes
+This one we are all guilty of...
-Due to redundancy effect in working memory: speaking while having sentences on screen results in low recollection by audience.
+Due to the redundancy effect in working memory: speaking while having sentences on screen results in very low recollection by audience.
 The redundancy principle (or redundancy effect) suggests that redundant material interferes with rather than facilitates learning.
-The Redundancy Principle in Multimedia Learning (2014) John Sweller.
+From: The Redundancy Principle in Multimedia Learning (2014) John Sweller.
 Richard E. Mayer

+Edward Tufte analysed this slide...
 :::

 ## {data-background-image=assets/columbia_2003.jpg}

 ::: notes
-Due to redundancy effect in working memory: speaking while having sentences on screen results in low recollection by audience.
-The redundancy principle (or redundancy effect) suggests that redundant material interferes with rather than facilitates learning.
-From the book - The Redundancy Principle in Multimedia Learning (2014) John Sweller.
-Richard E. Mayer
+Edward Tufte analysed this slide...
+He found the complex hierarchy and de-emphasis of the most important points contributed to the engineers at NASA not recognising the possibility of damage to the re-entry shields of the Columbia.
+The catastrophic consequences resulted in the unfortunate loss of all 7 crew members.
 :::

 # Distribution